jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 `tic-tac-toe <https://en.wikipedia.org/wiki/Tic-tac-toe>`_ except the game sizes can differ.
 Your task is to implement the game, from the ground up, entirely.

+You will

+* Write functions to setup the initial game board
+* Read and validate moves from players
+* Apply moves to the game board and check for winning conditions
+* Render and display the game board
+* Implement the *game loop*

 Provided Files